josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 **Why?** Because odds are, we'll eventually want to retrieve lists of our posts in other places, too.
 Just a few possibilities:

-* You might want a list of posts in a sidebar
+-You might want a list of posts in a sidebar

-* You may want to list all your posts in an XML feed

-* You might decide to put a list of (recent) posts on your homepage

-* You could choose to have category pages, where just posts fitting particular categories are shown.
+-You may want to list all your posts in an XML feed -You might decide to put a list of (recent) posts on your homepage -You could choose to have category pages, where just posts fitting particular categories are shown

 You might not do _all_ of those, but even if you just do one, you'll be repeating the same code to go fetch your Markdown posts over and over in each place--and while that's not _too_ difficult, as we'll see, it's verbose enough that you'll definitely feel it.

-Plus, the more places you rewrite the fetcher, the more you might stray and use syntax not used elsewhere, which could make maintainability a chore.
+Plus, the more places you rewrite the fetcher, the more you might introduce unique variations on the code, which could make maintainability a chore.

 Wouldn't it be nice if, instead, you could just hit an API endpoint and get a list of your posts to use however and wherever you wanted?

 Ok, you probably saw this coming, but good news: **you can!**

-## SvelteKit Endpoints
+## SvelteKit endpoints

 Up until now, every route we've created has been a page.
 But SvelteKit offers _another_ type of route, too: [endpoints](https://kit.svelte.dev/docs#routing-endpoints).

 Endpoints work the same way, as far a routing goes; drop a file into `src/routes/`, and it becomes an endpoint automatically.
 The only difference is: where pages return components and HTML by default, an endpoint returns _data_.
 If you've ever worked with a site that had an API (like WordPress's REST API, for example), it's the same idea.

 Endpoint data is _usually_ JSON, but it doesn't have to be.
-It could be XML, or something else if you want.
+It could be XML, or anything else you can send and retrieve in a browser.

 Aside from dropping a file into `src/routes`, there are just three important conventions to follow when creating an endpoint:

-1. **An endpoint's filetype should include the type of data it returns.** You _can_ add multiple filetypes, however.
-For example, `src/routes/posts.json.js` would be a JavaScript file that returns JSON, available on the site at the path `/posts.json`.
+1. **An endpoint's file name should include the type of data it returns.** The file itself doesn't have to be that type, however.
+For example, `src/routes/stuff.json.js` would be a JavaScript file that returns JSON.
+The route would just become `/stuff.json`.

-2. **An endpoint must export method(s) named for the HTTP verb(s) they accept.** If you just want to return data from an endpoint, you'll do so inside of a `get()` method.
-Post requests should be handled with a `post()` method, and so on.
+2. **An endpoint must export a function named for each HTTP verb it accepts.** If you just want to return data from an endpoint, you'll do so inside of a `get()` function.
+If supported, post requests should be handled with a `post()` function, and so on.
 (The one exception is `del()`, since `delete` is a reserved keyword in JavaScript.)

 3. **Endpoint functions should return a `status` and `body`.** (Status is 200 by default, and returning nothing is a 404 by default.)

 ### Creating an endpoint for our posts

-Enough talking; let's build!
+**Enough talk; let's build!**

-If you anticipated building out several different API routes, you might create a dedicated `/src/routes/api` folder, but I don't think we need to get that wild here.
+If you anticipated building out several different API routes for your project, you might create a dedicated `/src/routes/api` folder.
+I think this is a good pattern to follow, even if we only have this one API route.
+So create that new `api` folder, and inside it, create a new file named `posts.json.js`.

-I think it makes sense for our blog post API to be available at `/blog/posts.json`, so we'll drop a `posts.json.js` file into our `src/routes/blog` folder.

 <SideNote>
-You <em>can</em> have private API routes, if you like, by prefixing the file with an underscore.
-I think we'll find there are many advantages to a public posts API, however, and there isn't really any need to protect content that's already public.
+You <em>can</em> have private API routes, if you like, by prefixing the file or directory with an underscore.
+I think we'll find there are many advantages to a public posts API, however, and there isn't really any need to protect content that's already public anyway.
 </SideNote>

 Inside our new `posts.json.js` file, we need to `export` a `get` method.
 We'll make the function `async`, since it will eventually be `await`ing data from the file system.
 But before that, let's just do a quick test to see it in action: